SynergyKit/synergykit-sdk-ios/README.md

 <h3 id="activating-user">Activating user</h3>

 <p>By default, user is not activated.
-This mean, that you can use this state to validate user e-mail address by sending him activation link.</p>
+This means that you can use this state to validate user e-mail address by sending him activation link.</p>

 <p>To activate user, send an email with this activation link /v2/users/activation/[ACTIVATION_HASH].
 You can provide parameter callback with url address where you want to redirect user after activation.</p>